-Under state guidelines, 15 holidays will be observed for the 2013-2014 fiscal year.
-The state does not recognize holidays that fall on a weekend.
+Under state guidelines, 15 holidays will be observed for the 2014-2015 fiscal year.
 The following dates will be observed at The University of Texas at Arlington.

 |Holiday||Date||Day of Week|